 For late payment of tax, there is a penalty of 10% of the amount of tax due on the day immediately after such payment was due.
-If unpaid for 90 days a further amount of 20% of the tax due is charged and if still unpaid after this period then a 10% per annum surcharge will be added which is compounded on a daily basis until the amount of the tax and penalties are fully paid.
+If unpaid for 90 days a further amount of 20% of the tax due is charged.